swcarpentry/r-novice-gapminder/09-control-flow.md

 ~~~

-> #### Tip: psuedo-random numbers {.callout}
+> #### Tip: pseudo-random numbers {.callout}
 >
 > In the above case, the function `rpois` generates a random number following a
 > Poisson distribution with a mean (i.e. lambda) of 8.
 The function `set.seed`
 > guarantees that all machines that use the seed 10 as an input, will generate
 > the exact same 'pseudo-random' number ([more about pseudo-random
 > numbers](http://en.wikibooks.org/wiki/R_Programming/Random_Number_Generation)).
-> Now, looking at at x we see that it takes the value 8 (you should get the exact
+> Now, looking at x we see that it takes the value 8 (you should get the exact
 > same number).
 >

 **Important:** when R evaluates the condition inside `if` statements, it is
 looking for a logical element, i.e., `TRUE` or `FALSE`.
 This can cause some
-headache for beginners.
+headaches for beginners.
 For example:

 ~~~ {.r}
 x  <-  4 == 3